jordanna-s/pooches-paradise/README.md

 - There was a space showing between the bottom of the main picture on the home page and the bottom border around the image.
 To resolve this I added code:

     `font-size:0; to main_image class in styles.css`
+- Error: Bad value 100% for attribute width on element img: Expected a digit but saw % instead.
+I removed the size attributes in the main image code in the html (home page).

+- Attribute autoplay not allowed on element iframe at this point.
+From line 46, column 17; to line 46, column 263.
+I fixed by removing this attribute.

 #### Unfixed Bugs